Japanese Garden Design in Australia | Zen & Water-Wise

 • Irrigation

-Drip irrigation system with smart controller
+Drip irrigation with smart rain-sensor controller and rainwater tank connection

 • Total